quat1024/garden/garden/lingo-2.md

 ## The Gallery

 New area on the "Return To..." menu.

-left path - The Extravagant.
-Has a very large backwards E and a new symbol ("blocks").
-I think i've seen that symbol in the shadows of The Great, left garden.
-If you jump at some of the paintings, you teleport to the other one.
-Tutorializes the "blocks" symbol and it gave me the E

-right path - The Parthenon.
-Structure with "WHO?" written in black and "WHERE?" written in cyan. one path leads to The Revitalized

-straight, left: A black painting which leads to The Darkroom (which I could already get to).

-straight: Behind the P painting is a letter-eater (but putting P in there doesn't do anything)

-straight, right: The Owl
+Contains The Extravagant (where you get E and are taught about Blocks), The Parthenon, and The Owl by default(?) but many areas add themselves as paintings here when you find them.
+Also has a letter eater thing.

 (After finding `C` in The Digital I filled in `TRICK`/`INK` in The Entry and it told me `LEAST BLUE LAST`.
 I have no idea what that means.
 It's now gone and replaced with a painting of The Owl.)

-When i find more areas it looks like their paintings get added to The Gallery.
-I now have a painting to The Tree inhere.

 ## The Tree